FAQS

 We finance our projects through a combination of our own equity and long-term bank loans.
 However, we sometimes enter into agreements with governments or businesses to sell the power produced by our projects.

-Health And Culture
+Health & Culture

 No health issues have been associated with solar panels.
 Solar panels are installed on more than 25% of Australian homes and have been on homes throughout the world for the past 15 years.
 Dubbo Solar Hub uses the same type of solar panel technology.